pgporada/terraform-makefile/README.md

 - - - -
 # Considerations

 * The terraform `.tfvars` files need to be present in S3 prior to using this.
-If you don't want to initially store variables in S3, simple remove each `-var-file=$(ENVIRONMENT).tfvars` line from `Makefile`
+If you don't want to initially store variables in S3, simple remove each `-var-file=$(ENV).tfvars` line from `Makefile`
 * Each time this makefile is used, the remote state will be pulled from the backend onto your machine.
 This can result in slightly longer iteration times.
 * There is no locking mechanism, so communication between team members using this is critical.
 * The makefile uses `.ONESHELL` which is a feature of gmake.
 OSX users may need to `brew install gmake`.
-* To use `ENVIRONMENT=qa make graph`, you will need to install `dot` via your systems package manager.
+* To use `ENV=qa make graph`, you will need to install `dot` via your systems package manager.
 * You should configure [remote state encryption for S3 via KMS](https://www.terraform.io/docs/state/remote/s3.html) via `encrypt` and `kms_key_id`.

 - - - -